MrRobinOfficial/Guide-UnrealEngine/README.md

         -   `void SetLifeSpan(float InLifespan)` - Set the lifespan of actor.
         -   `void Destroy(bool bNetForce, bool bShouldModifyLevel)` - Destroy the actor.
         -   `void SetActorTickEnabled(bool bEnabled)` - Set this actor's tick functions to be enabled or disabled.
-        -   `SetActorTickInterval(float TickInterval)` - Sets the tick interval of this actor's primary tick function.
+        -   `void SetActorTickInterval(float TickInterval)` - Sets the tick interval of this actor's primary tick function.

 -   [APawn](https://dev.epicgames.com/documentation/en-us/unreal-engine/API/Runtime/Engine/GameFramework/APawn) inherit `AActor`

     -   Pawn is the base class of all actors that can be possessed by players or AI.
 They are the physical representations of players and creatures in a level.
     -   `APawn` provides basic possession mechanisms and support for input handling, as well as collision detection and physics simulation.
     -   _Common Functions_:
-        -   `BeginPlay()` - Called when the level starts ticking, only during actual gameplay.
+        -   `void BeginPlay()` - Called when the level starts ticking, only during actual gameplay.
-        -   `Tick(float DeltaSeconds)` - Update function, called every frame on Actor.
+        -   `void Tick(float DeltaSeconds)` - Update function, called every frame on Actor.
-        -   `EndPlay(const EEndPlayReason::Type EndPlayReason)` - Whenever actor is being removed from a level
+        -   `void EndPlay(const EEndPlayReason::Type EndPlayReason)` - Whenever actor is being removed from a level
-        -   `SetLifeSpan(float InLifespan)` - Set the lifespan of actor.
+        -   `void SetLifeSpan(float InLifespan)` - Set the lifespan of actor.
-        -   `Destroy(bool bNetForce, bool bShouldModifyLevel)` - Destroy actor.
+        -   `void Destroy(bool bNetForce, bool bShouldModifyLevel)` - Destroy actor.

 -   [AHUD](https://dev.epicgames.com/documentation/en-us/unreal-engine/API/Runtime/Engine/GameFramework/AHUD) inherit `AActor`